 Losing access to your website disrupts your users’ experience and your business.
 If your website goes down, your visitors can’t buy your products and current customers can’t submit support tickets.
 In return, you lose revenue and the trust of your customers.

 You could back up your WordPress site using a plugin.
+It's a simpler and more time-efficient alternative to manually backing up your site.
 But some plugins, especially the free ones, don’t back up all your website data.
 Instead, they just download your database and not your media files and themes.
 So, what you thought was a full backup ends up being a portion of your site.